ssfrr/julia/README.windows.md

 1. Install the full [7-Zip](http://www.7-zip.org/download.html) program.

 2. Install [MinGW-builds](http://sourceforge.net/projects/mingwbuilds/), a Windows port of GCC.
-  a.
-Download the [MinGW-builds installer](http://downloads.sourceforge.net/project/mingwbuilds/mingw-builds-install/mingw-builds-install.exe) from the [MinGW-builds homepage](http://sourceforge.net/projects/mingwbuilds/).
+  1. Download the [MinGW-builds installer](http://downloads.sourceforge.net/project/mingwbuilds/mingw-builds-install/mingw-builds-install.exe) from the [MinGW-builds homepage](http://sourceforge.net/projects/mingwbuilds/).
-  b.
-Run the installer.
+  2. Run the installer.
 When prompted, choose:
     - Version: the most recent version (these instructions were tested with 4.8.1)
     - Architecture: x32 or x64 as desired
     - Threads: win32 (not posix)
     - Exception: sjlj (for x32) or seh (for x64).
 Do not choose dwarf2.
     - Build revision: most recent available (tested with 5)
-  c.
-Do **not** install to a directory with spaces in the name.
+  3. Do **not** install to a directory with spaces in the name.
 You will have to change the default installation path.
 Choose instead something like

     C:\mingw-builds\x64-4.8.1-win32-seh-rev5\mingw64

 3. Install and configure [MSYS2](http://sourceforge.net/projects/msys2), a minimal POSIX-like environment for Windows.
-  a.
-Download the latest base [32-bit](http://sourceforge.net/projects/msys2/files/Base/32-bit) or [64-bit](http://sourceforge.net/projects/msys2/files/Base/64-bit) distribution as apprpriate.
+  1. Download the latest base [32-bit](http://sourceforge.net/projects/msys2/files/Base/32-bit) or [64-bit](http://sourceforge.net/projects/msys2/files/Base/64-bit) distribution as apprpriate.
-  b.
-Using [7-Zip](http://www.7-zip.org/download.html), extract the archive to a convenient directory, e.g. **C:\msys2\x64-20131126**.
+  2. Using [7-Zip](http://www.7-zip.org/download.html), extract the archive to a convenient directory, e.g. **C:\msys2\x64-20131126**.
 You may need to extract the tarball in a separate step.
 This will create an additional `msys32`/`msys64` subdirectory.
     - Some versions of this archive contain zero-byte files that clash with existing files.
 If prompted, choose to not overwrite all existing files.
-  c.
-Launch `msys2_shell.bat`, which will initialize MSYS2.
+  3. Launch `msys2_shell.bat`, which will initialize MSYS2.
-  d.
-Install the necessary packages:
+  4. Install the necessary packages:

     pacman-key --init #Download keys
     pacman -Syu #Update package database and full system upgrade pacman -S diffutils git m4 make patch python tar

-  e.
-Edit the `/etc/fstab` file and append a line of the form
+  5. Edit the `/etc/fstab` file and append a line of the form

     C:/mingw-builds/x64-4.8.1-win32-seh-rev5/mingw64 /mingw ext3 binary 0 0